Menu

 Senator Julian Cyr and Representative Marjorie C. Decker filed An Act relative to protecting youth by closing the synthetic nicotine loophole, Senate Bill S.1949 and House Bill H.3075 respectively.

-Nicotine pouches are one of the latest products the tobacco industry is using to attract new users and keep people, especially young people, addicted to tobacco products.
+Nicotine pouches are one of the latest products the tobacco industry is using to attract new users and keep people, especially young people, addicted to nicotine.

 The bill was referred to the Joint Committee on Revenue on February 27, 2025.